1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a warehouse. there are two people in this picture.
+The picture is taken in a warehouse. there are two workers with uniform and helmet in this picture.
-On the left , a woman with blue helmet is pushing a small cart.
+On the left, a woman is pushing a small cart filed with three boxes.
-Three boxes are stacking on the cart.
-On the right, a man is checking status of the forklift truck（叉车）)
+On the right, a man is checking status of the forklift/ˈfɔːklɪft/ truck（叉车）)
 In the background, there are many goods on the shelves.
-And you can see two lights on the ceiling. we can see they are very busy.
+I can see two lights on the ceiling.
+I Think they are very busy.
 ```